 The Watershed Center Wildlife Crew is a HOOT!

-Jackie Perry, Wildlife Program Manager, sat with me for an interview about her work surveying for spotted owls and other raptors in the forested mountains of Trinity County.
+Jackie Perry, Wildlife Program Manager, sat for an interview about her work surveying for spotted owls and other raptors in the forested mountains of Trinity County.
 Having started her career at the Watershed Center in 2019, she has witnessed the program grow from four people to fourteen technicians slated to begin their 2024 season this spring.

 So, what does a typical day look like?
 An average week?